-Emergency Rent Assistance – Help Paying Rent.
-It is not easy to find help with rent or utilities, but it is available.
-Whether you live in Florida, North Carolina or Georgia, if you are looking for help with rent, you will be glad to know there are many eviction prevention programs out there.
+Emergency Rent Assistance – It is not easy to find help with rent or utilities, but it is available.
+Whether you live in Florida, Charlotte, North Carolina or Georgia, if you need help paying bills like rent, you will be glad to know there are many eviction prevention programs out there.

 How to Find Rent Assistance in your State